Become a Counselor in Kentucky

 LPCA License Renewal Late Fee: $10

 LPCC licenses in Kentucky expire annually on October 31.
 Following a 60-day grace period, unrenewed licenses are terminated.
-License renewal requires payment of the appropriate renewal fee (see “Fees” above) and completion of Continuing Education.
+License renewal requires payment of the appropriate renewal fee and completion of continuing education.

-Note: The renewal fee is waived for licenses issued 120 days prior to the renewal date.
+Note: The renewal for licenses issued 120 days prior to the renewal date shall not be required to renew until October 31 of the following year.

 Continuing Education (CE)